Lulu04/OGLCScene/readme.md

 # Support
 - Only 2D !
 - Use OpenGL 3.3 to render graphics.
 - Renderers with batch system to improve performance.
-Use of vertices and indices buffer.
+Use vertex and index buffers.
 - Multi layers architecture.
 - Multi screens architecture to separates the different parts of the game.
 - Sprites and other kind of surface with self-managed effects like tint, opacity, moves, angle...
 Each effect support velocity curve with 15 predefined curves (Linear, Sinusoid, StartFastEndSlow, StartSlowEndFast, Bouncy, SingleRebound,...)